Oncolytic virus: Attenuation

 Attenuation involves deleting viral genes, or gene regions, to eliminate viral functions that are expendable in tumour cells, but not in normal cells, thus making the virus safer and more tumour-specific.
 Cancer cells and virus-infected cells have similar alterations in their cell signalling pathways, particularly those that govern progression through the cell cycle.
 A viral gene whose function is to alter a pathway is dispensable in cells where the pathway is defective, but not in cells where the pathway is active.

 The enzymes thymidine kinase and ribonucleotide reductase in cells are responsible for DNA synthesis and are only expressed in cells which are actively replicating.
-These enzymes also exist in the genomes of certain viruses (E.g. HSV, vaccinia) and allow viral replication in quiescent(non-replicating) cells, so if they are inactivated by mutation the virus will only be able to replicate in proliferating cells, such as cancer cells.
+These enzymes also exist in the genomes of certain viruses (e.g. HSV, vaccinia) and allow viral replication in quiescent (non-replicating) cells, so if they are inactivated by mutation the virus will only be able to replicate in proliferating cells, such as cancer cells.

+Altering tissue tropism and reducing neurovirulence

+For viruses with inherent neurotropism like poliovirus or broad tissue infectivity, oncolytic development has often focused on modifying viral determinants of tissue tropism in order to restrict replication to malignant cells while reducing the risk of infection of normal tissues, particularly the central nervous system.

+One strategy involves altering viral regulatory elements that control translation or replication in specific cell types.
+For example, replacement of native internal ribosome entry site (IRES) elements with heterologous IRES sequences has been used to change tissue-specific translation efficiency and reduce neurovirulence while preserving replication in tumor cells.
+This approach has been applied in modified poliovirus-based oncolytic platforms (PVSRIPO), where substitution of the poliovirus IRES with a rhinovirus IRES altered neuronal tropism and attenuated neurotoxicity.

+Additional approaches include deletion or modification of viral genes associated with neuroinvasion or replication in differentiated cells, introduction of tumor-selective transcriptional control elements, and incorporation of microRNA target sequences to suppress replication in non-malignant tissues.
+Together, these strategies aim to enhance tumor selectivity while maintaining biosafety profiles compatible with clinical use.